Flight Delay Compensation

 European tarmac delays are eligible for compensation just the same way a flight delay is eligible for compensation in Europe.
 However, if you’re not someone who likes sitting on a busy plane for longer than necessary, it’s a bad situation.

 While supplying air conditioning, access to lavatories and water is mandatory, the law doesn’t require giving passengers the option to deplane until the tarmac delay reaches five hours.

 These flight delay rules fall under the regulations for EU flight delay compensation.
-Consequently, they apply until the UK officially leaves the union in March 2019.
+Consequently, they apply until the UK officially leaves the union.

 Time will tell how this impacts the UK but until then, the regulations stated above are the current law.